AISaturdaysLagos/research_structure/README.md

     -->
   - Moderator:
     - [Tejumade Afonja](https://www.linkedin.com/in/tejumadeafonja/), *Co-founder of AI Saturdays Lagos and Doctoral Researcher at CISPA*
-  - Potential topics to discuss
-    - Is it okay to omit results that are bad on your method?
-    - Why do you think authors sometimes fail to highlight the limitations of their method?
-    - If a method fails in another setting, does this mean it is a bad method?
+  - Topics discussed
+    - How do you decide when an experiment or finding is significant enough to be published?
+    - How do you determine which baselines to include in your paper?
+What criteria makes a baseline "fair"?
+    - Does poor performance in a different setting invalidate a method's contributions?
+Why or why not?
+    - How should negative results be presented?
+What role do they play in driving research forward?
-    - What are some good practices that you wish to see more of in research
+    - What are some good research practices you believe should be more widely adopted?
 - Open up the floor for questions
-- Interactive group activities
+~~- Interactive group activities~~
-  - *Goal: participant discuss findings from changing different hyper-parameter setting of a certain paper’s results*
+  ~~- *Goal: participant discuss findings from changing different hyper-parameter setting of a certain paper’s results*~~

 ### Week 5: Presentation of paper reproducibility findings and closing remark